North Korea can fit miniaturised nukes on warheads: Japan

-TOKYO - North Korea has already miniaturised nuclear weapons that can be fitted on ballistic missile warheads, Japan acknowledged for the first time in its annual defence report issued on Friday (Sept 27).
+TOKYO • North Korea has already miniaturised nuclear weapons that can be fitted on ballistic missile warheads, Japan acknowledged for the first time in its annual defence report issued yesterday.

 In doing so, Tokyo stressed that the North remains a grave and imminent threat in the midst of stop-start denuclearisation talks between Pyongyang and Washington.

-The release of the White Paper coincided with a statement by North Korea's Foreign Ministry adviser Kim Kye Gwan that the lack of progress in carrying out past summit agreements has cast doubt on the prospects for a future summit between US President Donald Trump and North Korean leader Kim Jong Un.
+The release of the White Paper coincided with a statement by North Korean Foreign Ministry adviser Kim Kye Gwan that the lack of progress in carrying out past summit agreements has cast doubt on the prospects for a future summit between United States President Donald Trump and North Korean leader Kim Jong Un.

-Japan had, in its past editions of the White Paper, only broached the possibility of Pyongyang miniaturising its warheads.
+Japan, in past editions of the White Paper, had only broached the possibility of Pyongyang miniaturising its warheads.

 But the firmer language this time took note of the "technical maturity obtained" through six past nuclear tests, and a series of 10 short-range ballistic missile tests this year.